Looking for a local, pick-your-own farm in Northern Rhode Island? Scroll down this page and you will see the U-Pick farms in Northern Rhode Island,

 Avenue, Greenville, RI 02828.
 Phone: 401-949-1456.
 Directions: take exit 7b

 (Greenville Route 44) off of 295.
 Follow Rt44 west through Greenville.
 Take

 a right on Austin Avenue (right after the Greenville Fire station) We are

 1.5 miles up Austin Avenue.
-And for a map to our farm,
+Click here for a map and directions.